-In fact, there was a Cannabis Wedding Expo in Lafayette in January 2018.
+There was a Cannabis Wedding Expo in Lafayette in January 2018.
 Its goal was to teach soon-to-be-wed couples how to incorporate weed into their plans – tastefully, of course!
-We have a feeling that the Wedding Cake strain may yet catch on and become a critical part of a post-wedding party.
+We have a feeling that the Wedding Cake strain may catch on and become part of a post-wedding party.

 What Is the Wedding Cake Strain?

-Wedding Cake weed is an indica dominant hybrid which is a cross of Cherry Pie and Girl Scout Cookies (GSC).
+Wedding Cake weed is an indica-dominant hybrid that is a cross of Cherry Pie and Girl Scout Cookies (GSC).
 However, a few well-known and respected budsmen believe it is actually a cross of Animal Mints and Triangle Kush.
-The strain was bred in Southern California initially, but a breeder called Kind Love helped bring it to the Rocky Mountains in Colorado.
+The strain was bred in Southern California initially.
+Later, a breeder called Kind Love helped bring it to the Rocky Mountains in Colorado.

 Wedding Cake Aroma